 A great client is someone who treats you as a partner, not a vendor.
 We do our best work when we collaborate instead of having prescriptive work fed our way.
 While we respect the clients as we strive to work cultural fits only, we always enjoy working as a partner more than anything.

 How do you differentiate project management vs. product management work at MetaLab?

 They’re a very blended role currently.
-Project side of the role is responsible to timelines and budgets and resourcing.
-Product side is responsible to roadmap, features, and strategy.
+Project side of the role is responsible for timelines and budgets and resourcing.
+Product side is responsible for roadmap, features, and strategy.
 We have a strategy department so it’s not a solo show where people are spread too thin; it’s definitely a team sport.

 What was it like to work with Slack during the design process?
 What design principles did they fight for?

 I wasn’t working directly with MetaLab when Slack was being born, but I first met Andrew in 2012 and have done some work on the side with him since that time.
 I will say that the teams principals on that project carry over to all of our projects: serve the intended user first.

 We’re not robots and Slack doesn’t treat people as such.
 It has a “life” of its own (aka personality) just like the people that use it.
 Therefore, it creates that connection and it’s grown from there.